DanCouper/Dotfiles/README.md

 ### Installs [possibly] needed:

+The key install:

 ```
 sudo pacman -S i3-gaps # tiling window manager (fork, allows gaps)
 ```

+Want a better theme as well, so install the Arc theme via pacman, and then update the .config/gtk-3.0/settings.ini to use Arc-Dark, and update the font to Roboto while you're at it.

+Install geany and load the Nord theme (using Emacs most of the time, but a fast lightweight editor is nice as well).

 Possibly these, though there is the thing that you can't pad the bar, wtf just let me add some whitespace:
 ```